Tuesday, 14 July 2020

 samsara-dukhat sarvesham hitaya, vada me pitah"

 "By the recitation of which mantra O father, do those who are always intent upon attaining Vishnu, obtain liberation?
-Tell me that which relieves all the pains of samsara (worldly existence; the cycle of birth and death) and which is for the good for all."
+Tell me that which relieves all the pains of samsara (worldly existence; the cycle of birth and death) and which is for the good of all."

 Rishi Vyasa replied: